paul-brebner/stockonline/README.md

 We also open sourced an ECPerf kit for JBoss: https://www.theserverside.com/discussions/thread/13635.html

 We also had in-depth knowledge of other J2EE benchmarks including ECPerf, which evolved into the SPEC J2EE benchmarks.
-I contributed to a couple of these: https://www.spec.org/jAppServer2001/press_release.html
+I contributed to a couple of these: https://www.spec.org/jAppServer2001/press_release.html and https://www.spec.org/jAppServer2002/press_release.html

 After this project ended I worked on a CSIRO Astronomy Cluster Computing/Grid project, and then worked for a year (2004) with Professor Wolfgang Emmerich (https://www.linkedin.com/in/wolfgangemmerich/?originalSubdomain=uk) at UCL in London on a very interesting Grid (OGSA) project (which suprisingly is still has the original web page): http://sse.cs.ucl.ac.uk/UK-OGSA/